stuparm/newslett/readme.md

 ### Create rss metadata

-To create new rss metadata, execute some of the commands below (or create your own following the rules described in Feed Consumer section):
+To create new rss metadata, execute some of the command below (or create your own following the rules described in Feed Consumer section):
 ```bash
 curl --location --request POST 'localhost:3003/newslett/api/feed/rss' \
 --header 'Content-Type: application/json' \